 It is essential that all PhD students be familiar with Gradweb and the Graduate School's policies through careful review of their web site.
 For example, they should note the Doctoral Policy and Procedures pertaining to time limit, residency and continuous enrollment.
 Students who have any questions about these matters should consult with the Graduate Program Coordinator.

 Ph.D. students who enter the program without a Master's degree in computer science are required to take 48 credits in graduate classes.

 Ph.D. students must earn a minimum of B- and an overall GPA of 3.5 in the six courses they use to satisfy the core and cluster requirements.

 Electives: Ph.D. students must take an additional 24 credits of graduate-level courses, 12 of which must be from 600-level courses.
 Courses numbered 510, which appear on the approved course list, may be included in any 500-level credits.
 For graduate level courses taken in other departments on campus, a petition to the Graduate Education Committee is required.

 Students who enter with a Master's degree may petition the Graduate Education Committee to waive any of the above course requirements, indicating how their prior graduate work corresponds to the above courses.
 See the Graduate Program Coordinator for the petition.

 Minimum Annual Enrollment: Prior to candidacy, all Ph.D. students are expected to enroll in at least six credits worth of 600-level courses each year.
-These six credits can be any 600-level course used to complete the core, cluster, or elective requirements, as described above.
+These six credits can be any 600-level course used to complete the breadth, depth, or elective requirements, as described above.
 Note that Research (CIS 601), Dissertation (CIS 603), and Readings (CIS 605) cannot be used to satisfy this requirement.
 After candidacy, Ph.D. students are encouraged to continue participating in 600-level courses.